CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

 ## nv set router pbr map \<pbr-map-id\> rule \<rule-id\> match

-Configures the match criteria you want to use for the PBR map rule.
+Sets the match criteria you want to use for the PBR map rule.

 **Usage**